Employment

 Over the last year, the labor market has

-decreased by 300 jobs.
+increased by 1,500 jobs.

 Top 3 Industries in Goods Sector